 F1 standings: Max Verstappen closing in on championship three-peat

-Verstappen can clinch the drivers' championship as early as the Japanese Grand Prix
+Verstappen can clinch the drivers' championship as early as the Qatar Grand Prix

-Two-time defending F1 world drivers champion Max Verstappen holds a 151-point lead over Red Bull teammate Sergio Perez with seven of 23 rounds remaining.
+After getting back to the top of the podium in Japan, two-time defending F1 world drivers' champion Max Verstappen holds a 177-point lead over Red Bull teammate Sergio Perez with six of 23 rounds remaining.

-To calculate Verstappen’s “magic number” – the advantage he needs to clinch a third world title – multiply 26 (the maximum points haul in a standard weekend) by how many rounds remain and add 24 points (accounting for the eight points available to the winner in the three remaining sprint races).
+That staggering lead means Verstappen might not even have to wait until the Qatar Grand Prix on Sunday, Oct.
+8, as he can mathematically clinch the championship during the event's Sprint the Saturday prior.
+With 180 points available in the remaining six grand prix weekends, Verstappen just needs to score three points to wrap up the title, something he can do by finishing sixth in the Sprint.

-If he keeps winning, Verstappen is on pace to clinch the championship following the Qatar Grand Prix at Lusail International Circuit on Oct.
-8, with five rounds remaining.
 Verstappen clinched last year’s title at the Japanese Grand Prix on Oct.
 9, 2022, with four rounds remaining and won the 2021 title in thrilling fashion with a last-race, last-lap pass of Lewis Hamilton at the Abu Dhabi Grand Prix.

 2023 F1 drivers' standings